 Charter Flights and Light Aircraft Transfers

 Many safari lodges in Namibia’s remote areas are accessible via light aircraft flights.
 Operators like Wilderness Air can transport you to your desired location.
-These flights work on scheduled hops or circuits, picking up and dropping off guests at multiple destinations.
-So flight times are not adjusted according to your schedule.
+These flights work on scheduled hops or “light aircraft circuits”, picking up and dropping off guests at multiple destinations at fixed times.
+True chartered flights can be adjusted to your schedule, but they are costlier.

 Tips for Flying to Namibia